 In Aruba, the standard voltage is 127 V and 60 Hz.
 There are three associated plug types: A, B, and F. Plug type A is the plug that has two flat parallel pins, type B has two flat parallel pins and a grounding pin, and type F has two round pins with two earth clips on the side.
 You can typically use the same equipment if the standard voltage in your country is between 110-127 V (as in the U.S., Canada, and most South American countries), though you may need to purchase a power plug adapter/voltage converter for the Type F sockets.

-Having the right information about health and safety is an important part of visiting Aruba with kids.
+Having the right information about health and safety is an important part of learning all about Aruba with kids.
+Not to mention, to have handy when visiting Aruba with kids.
 If your children have allergies, might need medical attention, etc., be sure to keep this important information in mind.

 Vaccinations, Health Tips, & Hospitals